stanistan/stanistan.github.io/content/writes/building-view-trees-in-go-part-5.md

 return RedirectResponse(301, toLocation)
 ```

-If you squint above, the handler will actually be returning
+Looking at this, and remembering we want to be compatible with
+the standard library, what we're really doing here is building
-something that implements an `http.Handler` and this is really powerful.
+things that implememnt `http.Handler`.
+This is really powerful.

-The problem with the approach is we lose the composability we need.
+The problem with the above approach is we lose library composability,
+as soon as we are dealing with `http.Handler` we can longer extract
+view information.

 ### http.Handler

+But we can do both!
+Go obviously has multiple return values, so
-Let's add _one more return variable_ to our `RequestRenderable`.
+let's add _one more_ to our `RequestRenderable`.

 ```go
 type RequestRenderable interface {